The Best Thread Count for Sheets - Turmerry Mattress Blog

-For most of us, what keeps us going through the day is the knowledge that our latex bed awaits for us back home.
-The feeling of just plunging ourselves onto the bed after a long and tiring day, cocooning in our favorite blanket and tuning out the rest of the world, it is almost close to nirvana.
+For most of us, what keeps us going through the day is the knowledge that our bed awaits for us back home.
+The feeling of just plunging ourselves onto the bed after a long and tiring day, cocooning in our favorite blanket, and tuning out the rest of the world is close to nirvana.
 And this euphoria is increased manifold when we have the perfect, beautiful bedsheet canoodling us.

 We all know the excitement that comes from putting a new bedsheet on an old bed.
-A bedsheet had the potential of changing the look of a whole room altogether.
-And for the bedsheet savvy ones, the thread count of a bedsheet makes a world of difference.
+A bedsheet has the potential to change the look of a whole room.
+And for the bedsheet-savvy ones, the thread count of a bedsheet makes a world of difference.

 Thread count refers to the number of horizontal and vertical threads per square inch.
 It determines how tightly woven a fabric is.

-Generally, the higher the thread count, the softer the sheet, and the more likely it will wear well-or even soften-over time.
+Generally, the higher the thread count, the softer the sheets are, and the more likely they will wear well—or even soften over time.

 However, it's important to note that thread count isn't the only factor to consider when choosing bed sheets.
 The type of fabric and the way it's woven are also important.